East Tennesseans pay it forward by helping hurricane evacuees

 EAST TENNESSEE - East Tennessee is providing a warm welcome to hundreds of Irma evacuees.

-As many people are getting ready to head home to assess the damage, the storm wasn't their only battle after they evacuated.
+As many evacuees are getting ready to head home to assess the damage, the storm wasn't their only battle after they evacuated.

 But folks in East Tennessee did their best to ease the burden.

-A woman posted to Facebook Monday with a photo of a $100 bill on her lap and a long story.
+Amberly Shorette and her family came to East Tennessee to escape Hurricane Irma.

-Her post explains how she lost two days of pay and will lose even more in the coming days as she, her husband, four-year-old, and 3 cats make the drive back to Florida.
+She lost several days of pay and will lose even more in the coming days as she, her husband, 4-year-old, 1-year-old, and three cats make the drive back to Florida.

-They stopped for gas at Kenjo in Lenoir City.
-In her post, she writes that while her husband, Dustin, was pumping the gas, a man noticed their Florida plates and asked them if they had evacuated ahead of the storm.
+As they began to make their way back home, they worried that they did not have enough money to buy gas for their trip back to Florida.
+They stopped for gas at the KenJo in Lenoir City where they met a kind stranger and everything changed.

-"So dustin said 'we will probably head Back tonight or tomorrow...' the guy holds out his hand to dustin to shake it and says, 'you know...the Lord loves you.'
-This complete stranger gave dustin a $100 bill," the post says.
+"The guy reached his hand out and shook my husbands hand and said you know that the Lord loves you," said Shorette.
+"And when my husband opened his hand, there was a $100 bill in his hand."

 Matlock Tire Service